ManuNeuro/EmmanuelCalvet/_posts/2025-01-24-feed_the_beasts.md

 Let's engage now with the true price of freedom because, maybe counterintuitively, at least it was to me, freedom has nothing to do with doing whatever you want free of charges, and everything about taking responsibility in full awareness.

-Yes, you can't be free on the internet if you are not aware of the hidden and implicit costs, and do not know you are actually the product of the social medias and their advertisements.
+Yes, you can't be free on the internet if you are not aware of the hidden and implicit costs, and do not know you are actually the product of the social medias and their advertisement campaigns.
 These big machines are harnessing our attention at a massive scale.
 Did you watch the movie Matrix?
 Well, it's exactly that.
 Can you say you are free to compulsively respond to this post that enrages you?
 Can you say you are free to reshare this "sooo cute" cat picture?
 Are you free to dead scrolling, trolling, bashing, and what about watching this weird video and wondering why you are actually watching ?!
 Why is it that you fake a dream life to get validation through likes as a proxy, ...
 I have more questions than answers, but among the few I want to share, is my attempt to break, free.
 So let's get concrete now, and propose a few alternatives to our usual way of webbing into the mycellium that is the internet.

 ### Surfing the internet